Tax: Effective and economic taxes

-Environmental

-This includes natural resources consumption tax, greenhouse gas tax (i.e. carbon tax), "sulfuric tax", and others.
-The stated purpose is to reduce the environmental impact by repricing.
-Economists describe environmental impacts as negative externalities.
-As early as 1920, Arthur Pigou suggested a tax to deal with externalities (see also the section on Increased economic welfare below).
-The proper implementation of environmental taxes has been the subject of a long-lasting debate.
+Law

 Proportional, progressive, regressive, and lump sum

 An important feature of tax systems is the percentage of the tax burden as it relates to income or consumption.
 The terms progressive, regressive, and proportional are used to describe the way the rate progresses from low to high, from high to low, or proportionally.
 The terms describe a distribution effect, which can be applied to any type of tax system (income or consumption) that meets the definition.